-23 Here, Nunn and Wantchekon (2011) instrument for the incidence of the slave trade using the distance of a given ethnic group from the African coast, where slaved were purchased before being sent to their final destination.
-The geographic focus of this paper is all countries in Subsaharan Africa except Cameroon, Gabon, the Democratic Republic of Congo, Angola, Sudan, Ethiopia, and Eritrea.
+&lt;sup>19They instrument for the incidence of the slave trade using the distance of a given ethnic group from the African coast, where slaves were purchased before being sent to their final destination.
+The geographic focus of this paper covers all of Sub Saharan Africa except Cameroon, Gabon, the Democratic Republic of Congo, Angola, Sudan, Ethiopia, and Eritrea.

-24 Their study extends from Tunisia in the north to South Africa in the south.
+&lt;sup>20 Their study extends from Tunisia in the north to South Africa in the south.